xquery/xquerydoc/README.md

 ##Credit, Acknowledgements

-Created by John Snelson, James Fuller
+xquerydoc created by John Snelson, James Fuller

-Thanks to [Darin McBeath](http://xqdoc.org/history.html) for creating the original xqDoc, which xquerydoc reuses. xqDoc is released under the Apache License, Version 2.0
+Thanks to [Darin McBeath](http://xqdoc.org/history.html) for creating the original xqDoc, which xquerydoc borrows heavily. xqDoc is released under the Apache License, Version 2.0

 XQuery parsers were generated from EBNF using Gunther Rademacher's